J-Ngaiii/mldev-template/README.md

 If you're running this repo on a Macbook and you run into installation issues install some of the dependencies via conda then try to install using requirements.txt again:
     - run: `conda install scipy pyarrow scikit-learn`
     - then run: `pip install -r requirements.txt`

+Finally run `pip install -e .` to run files in the `src` folder of this repo as a package locally.